victinifan360/Projects-Licenses/All-rights-reserved-mark.md

 * Permission is required for the use of the work, either in writing, or in some way suggested by the licensor at work.
 * You may not use the work for parodic purposes under any circumstances if you live in Argentina, or in a country where it is not allowed.
 Unless there is a new law that protects parody, and allows it.
 ---
+Tag created by Alejo Fernandez, the reproduction of this tag is allowed as long as it is not modified.